mcecode/windows-dotfiles/README.md

    dotfiles config --local status.showUntrackedFiles no
    ```

-7. Turn on Developer mode in Windows Settings > Update & Security > For developers.
+7. In Windows Settings > Update & Security > For developers, apply the setting that allows local PowerShell scripts to run without signing.
 This will allow you to run `update-extensions.ps1` in the next step.
 8. Run `%USERPROFILE%\.vscode\update-extensions.ps1`.
 This will install the VSC extensions listed in `%USERPROFILE%\.vscode\extensions.txt`.
 9. Put any additional Bash settings like machine-specific variables and Git settings like user credentials in `%USERPROFILE%\.config\local\.bashrc` and `%USERPROFILE%\.config\local\.gitconfig`, respectively.